Dagmar Dolby Fund

 Application Success Factors

-While there is no application process, understanding what drives the Dagmar Dolby Fund's grant-making can help organizations assess potential alignment:
+While there is no application process, understanding what drives the Dagmar Dolby Fund's grant-making can help organisations assess potential alignment:

 Rhea Suh's Leadership Vision: As President & CEO, Suh brings a clear focus on climate equity and environmental justice, having championed the Flint water crisis settlement and co-founded the Community Foundation Climate Collaborative.
-The fund's recent $4 million grant for climate equity research teams reflects this leadership priority.
+The fund's commitment to climate equity research reflects this leadership priority.

 Continuation of Dolby Family Legacy: The fund builds on decades of Dolby family philanthropy focused on:

-Community-Based Approaches: The fund's partnership with Marin Community Foundation and the large grants to MCF ($13 million total in FY 2024) suggest a preference for community-foundation models that combine philanthropic resources with community expertise.
+Community-Based Approaches: The fund's partnership with Marin Community Foundation suggests a preference for community-foundation models that combine philanthropic resources with community expertise.

-Research Excellence: The Salk Institute grant reflects continued commitment to cutting-edge scientific research at premier institutions.
-Organizations must demonstrate research excellence and breakthrough potential.
+Research Excellence: The fund's support for institutions like the Salk Institute reflects continued commitment to cutting-edge scientific research at premier institutions.
+Organisations must demonstrate research excellence and breakthrough potential.

 Systems Change vs. Direct Service: The fund's structure and grant-making pattern suggest interest in addressing root causes and building institutional capacity rather than funding direct service delivery.